SL177Y-0/HelixRBAC/README.md

 *   **Capabilities:** View assigned tasks, Update status, Edit profile.

 > **Note:** If these credentials don't work, run `npx prisma db seed` to reset the database.

-For a complete walkthrough of features, see the [Master Guide](docs/MASTER-GUIDE.md).

----